xavwe/rss-aggregator/README.md

 The `config.toml` file allows you to configure the RSS aggregator:

-- `max_items`: Maximum number of items to include in the master feed.
+- `max_items`: Maximum number of items to include in feeds.
 Set to `0` for unlimited items (default: 300 if not specified).
+This limit applies to both the master feed and individual feed files.
+- `repo_name`: GitHub repository name in format `owner/repo` (optional, default: "xavwe/rss-aggregator").
+Used for generating feed URLs in RSS channels.

 ## Setting Up the Project with a PAT